ngaut/stackvm/spec.md

 - `seq_no`: A unique and AUTO-INCREMENT integer identifying the instruction's sequence within the plan, starting from 0.
 - `type`: A string indicating the instruction type.
 - `parameters`: An object containing parameters required by the instruction.
+- `output_vars` (optional): The type of output_vars can either be a string or an array.
+	- If it is a string, its value will be the variable name used to store the entire output of the instruction.
-- `output_vars` (optional): Each entry in `output_vars` maps a variable name to a specific part of the instruction's output, storing these variables in the VM's variable store for use in subsequent instructions.
+	- If it is an array, each entry specifies a variable name for storing a specific part of the instruction’s output.
+  These variables are stored in the VM’s variable store and can be used in subsequent instructions.

 ```json
 {